bowers-illinois-edu/egap-latex-guide/latex-guide.md

   theme: journal
 ---

+Writing is a time-consuming process; writing high-quality publications requires attention to detail at every step of the way, from the actual prose on paper to its layout in the document to the presentation of figures.
-This guide shows you how to write a scientific article using the [LaTeX](https://en.wikipedia.org/wiki/LaTeX) document preparation and markup system.
-We emphasize typing commands at the [unix command line](https://en.wikipedia.org/wiki/Unix_shell) in this guide as a way for reader to see what is happening under the hood of the LaTeX engine and thus gain flexibility and power over the production of their own academic documents.
+In this guide we walk you through 10 aspects of writing a scientific article using [LaTeX](https://en.wikipedia.org/wiki/LaTeX) to format your work.
+We emphasize typing commands at the [unix command line](https://en.wikipedia.org/wiki/Unix_shell) in this guide as a way for you to peek under the hood of the LaTeX engine.
+This will allow you (the author!) power over the production of your own academic documents.

+This guide could be extremely long.
+There are *many*, *many* fantastic resources on typesetting.
+Here we have hand-selected 10 topics to help lower the barrier to a more efficient and higher quality paper writing workflow.
+Specifically we focus on

+1. The **structure** of a document
+1. **What** are all of these tools? `tex`, `latex`, `pdflatex`, `xelatex`, `lualatex`, etc
+1. LaTeX **happy workflows** for your paper
+1. git and **version control**
+1. Journal **style**
+1. On **writing**, an interlude
+1. **Dos** and Don’ts
+1. On **bibliographies**
+1. On **figures**
+1. Handy **tools**

-We provide some links to graphical interfaces to LaTeX at the end of the document.
+We provide a pile links to graphical interfaces to LaTeX at the end of the document, however emphasizing that value of

-To help people **practice** these commands we have a [Jupyter Lab](TODO) instance available within which you can start a Terminal session so that you can type the commands required to build a publication quality pdf from a LaTeX file.
+To help people **practice** these commands we have hands-on examples ready in a [JupyterLab](TODO) session, through [Binder](https://mybinder.org/).
+Here you can follow along, processing documents in a terminal session.
 You can start this environment [here](TODO).

-To use LaTeX on your own computer, you will need to [install it](https://www.latex-project.org/get/).
+To use LaTeX on your own computer, you will need to [install it](https://www.latex-project.org/get/#tex-distributions) (we highly recommend following the links therein to TeX Live on each system).

-# Structure and Markup
+# 1. Structure and Markup

-A LaTeX document (or a `.tex` file) is a [plain text](https://en.wikipedia.org/wiki/Plain_text) document that contains commands that tell a processing program how to create a beautiful pdf.
+A LaTeX document (or a `.tex` file) is a [plain text](https://en.wikipedia.org/wiki/Plain_text) document that contains commands that guides the LaTeX processing program how to create a beautiful pdf.
 These commands can be "markup" like `\textbf{this is bold}` for **bold text** or `$\alpha +
-\beta \frac{1}{x^2}$` for math like $\alpha + \beta \frac{1}{x^2}$ or commands that tell LaTeX about document structure like `\section{Introduction}` or even commands to print all of the bibliography like `\bibliography{refs_example.bib}`.
+\beta \frac{1}{x^2}$` for math like $\alpha + \beta \frac{1}{x^2}$ or commands that tell LaTeX about document structure like `\section{Introduction}` or even commands to identify a bibliography like `\bibliography{refs_example.bib}`.

 Once you have a plain text document with markup, you then process it using a set of programs to create a publishable output like a `.pdf` file.

-This figure shows a whole LaTeX document and explains at a high level what the parts of the document do..
+This figure shows an example of a LaTeX document and highlights different parts of the document and their role.

 ![The Structure of a LaTeX document\label{fig:struct}](document_structure.png)